How to find the right watch size

 Determine the right watch size on your wrist

-But how do you go about determining the correct watch size using your wrist?
+But how do you go about determining the correct watch size based on your wrist?
 The best way to do this is to use a flexible ruler or, even better, a tape measure.
-You can now read off the exact value.
-This value in centimeters is then multiplied by a factor of 2.3.
+Now you can read off the exact measurement.
+Multiply this determined value in centimeters by a factor of 2.3.
 This gives you the correct watch size.
 For a wrist circumference of 20 centimeters, this would result in a watch diameter of 46 mm.

-However, you also have to differentiate between round and square watches.
-If you decide on a square watch, it makes sense to subtract another 20 percent from the total result in order to arrive at an appropriate average.
+However, it's important to distinguish between round and square watches.
+If you decide on a square watch, it's a good idea to subtract another 20 percent from the total to arrive at a reasonable average.

 Men and women sometimes have different needs

 Gender can also play an important role in choosing the right watch size.
 Men often prefer a larger watch.
-This is no surprise, as for many men it is the only piece of jewellery they wear regularly and is therefore particularly important.
-If the watch you choose is ultimately a size too big, this does not necessarily have to be a problem.
+This isn't surprising, since for many men, it's the only piece of jewelry they wear regularly and therefore has a particularly important meaning.
+If the watch you choose ends up being a size too big, this doesn't necessarily have to be a problem.

-Women often decide differently here.
-Here, watches are supposed to look small and delicate.
-This is not really surprising, because almost every woman wears rings, necklaces and sometimes other jewelry.
-The watch does not necessarily have to be the most important piece of jewelry.
+Women often make different decisions here.
+They prefer watches to appear small and delicate.
+This isn't necessarily surprising, as almost every woman wears rings, necklaces, and sometimes other jewelry.
+Thus, the watch doesn't necessarily have to be the most important piece of jewelry.

 The design can also influence the watch size

-Color and shape, as well as the construction of a watch, can also have a strong impact on the appearance in relation to the size of a watch.
+Color and shape, as well as the specific construction of a watch, can also have a significant impact on its appearance in relation to its size.
 A black, very wide dial often makes a watch appear particularly large.
-A white watch with a wide bezel and a narrow dial can often be perceived as much smaller, even though the two sizes are comparable.
+A white watch with a wide bezel and a narrow dial can often be perceived as considerably smaller, even though the two sizes are comparable.

 Conclusion

 The world of wristwatches is extremely colorful and diverse.
-To determine the right watch size, you should first measure your wrist and multiply the value by a factor of 2.3, especially when it comes to round watches.
-Ultimately, however, you have to like the watch in question.
+To determine the right watch size, you should first measure your wrist and multiply the resulting measurement by a factor of 2.3, especially with round watches.
+Ultimately, though, you also have to like the watch.
 Men often opt for slightly larger models.

 Über den Autor